kintohub/kintohub-docs/docs/features/deploying/manage-projects.md

 Alias feature can be used while _Creating a new Project_ or after the _Project is created_.

 > Note: Once the KintoBlock is deployed, the hostname cannot be changed (hostname is locked).
-The hostname replaces the internal name of the KintoBlock only in the project but not in the main KintoBlock.
+The hostname replaces the internal name of the KintoBlock only in the project but not in the original KintoBlock.

 ## Add or Remove KintoBlocks